jrdngr/pngme_book/src/_introduction.md

 This question comes up weekly in online Rust discussions.
 The answers to this question are always "Make something!", sometimes followed by a list a cool projects.
 This is a great answer for some people, but others might be looking for a little more direction.

-This tutorial is intended to fill the gap between heavily directed beginner tutorials and working on your own projects.
+This guide is intended to fill the gap between heavily directed beginner tutorials and working on your own projects.
 The primary goal here is to get you writing code.
 The secondary goal is to get you reading documentation.
-I'm assuming that you already know how to search the internet for information, so I'm going to give you links to all of the docs that you'll need to complete each chapter.

-If you haven't read [The Rust Programming Language](https://doc.rust-lang.org/book/) yet, I highly encourage you to do so before attempting this tutorial.
-I will not be covering the usage of most language features.
+If you haven't read [The Rust Programming Language](https://doc.rust-lang.org/book/) yet, I highly encourage you to do so before attempting this project.
+This guide does not cover any language features.

 ## What are we making?